erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 hybrid-sigma levels to isobaric levels, and sigma to hybrid coordinates; empirical orthogonal function (EOF) analysis; are some of the functions that are made available through GeoCAT-comp.
-GeoCAT-comp documentation :cite:`geocatcomprtd` provides signatures and descriptions of these functions as well as a line to the usage examples.
+GeoCAT-comp documentation :cite:`geocatcomprtd` provides signatures and descriptions of these functions as well as a link to usage examples.

 .. figure:: figures/fig3_structure.png